Approximately only 45% glass waste gets recycled in India every year.

 Different contaminants can be processed in the following manner:

-- Metallic contaminates are passed through a magnet.
+– Metallic contaminants are passed through a magnet.

 – Paper and plastic contaminants are picked up manually or through an automated process.